The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: The behavior of

 Hence, $|g(\chi,\psi)| \leq q \rho(\Delta, p^\alpha)$, as claimed. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:gboundoddcase}] The beginning steps of the proof are identical to that of Theorem \ref{thm:gboundevencase}; the linear congruences in both cases are the same, so we obtain that
+\begin{proof}[Proof of Theorem \ref{thm:gboundoddcase}] The beginning steps of the proof are identical to those of Theorem \ref{thm:gboundevencase}; the linear congruences in both cases are the same, so we obtain that

-where the condition $(\dots)$ means the sum is restricted to solutions to the congruences \eqref{eq:utrelation} and \eqref{eq:linearConditiongchipsi}.
 What is new is the presence of the quadratic Gauss sum $G_p$, so we next focus on this aspect.
 Note that the quadratic form $Q$ present in $G_p(Q,L)$ is given with respect to the standard basis by

 Working in $\F_p$ until further notice, the Hessian of $\log{f_1}$ is

 by simplifying with \eqref{eq:utrelation}.
 The Hessian of $\log f_2$ is

 Therefore,